etrusci-org/quotes/markdown/quotes.md

 - Be the change that you wish to see in the world.

+## Malcolm X

+- A man who stands for nothing will fall for anything.

 ## Marcus Aurelius

 - Comfort is the worst addiction.